pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 as SQLAlchemy and Django, specialist event stores such as EventStoreDB and AxonDB, and NoSQL databases such as DynamoDB and MongoDB are forthcoming.

+.. _Store:

 Event store
 ===========

 An event store provides a common interface for storing and retrieving domain event objects.
-It combines a :ref:`mapper<Mapper>` and a :ref:`recorder<Recorder>`, so that domain event objects can be converted to stored event objects and then stored event objects can be recorded in a datastore.
+It combines a :ref:`mapper <Mapper>` and a :ref:`recorder <Recorder>`, so that domain event objects can be converted to stored event objects and then stored event objects can be recorded in a datastore.

-The library's :class:`~eventsourcing.persistence.EventStore` class must be constructed with a :ref:`recorder<Recorder>` and a :ref:`mapper<Mapper>`.
+The library's :class:`~eventsourcing.persistence.EventStore` class must be constructed with a :ref:`mapper <Mapper>` and a :ref:`recorder <Recorder>`.

 The :class:`~eventsourcing.persistence.EventStore` has an object method :func:`~eventsourcing.persistence.EventStore.put` which can be used to